uzeeyo/InlineIcon/README.md

 ## ⚠️ Limitations

 - Icon definitions are **not saved** between sessions — they’ll need to be recreated when InDesign restarts
+- Indesign's API doesn't provide a way to read a text frame's content if the content is overset so make sure your frame is large enough
 - Currently supports **SVG files only**
 - Requires **Adobe InDesign 20.5.0** (or newer) and likely **Creative Cloud** for installation